Healthy Homes Assessment Iona

 Draught Stopping Iona

-If you are able to feel external air getting in, or see an unobstructed draught coming from a hole or gap that is, it’s most likely a gap or an opening that needs sealing in some way.
+If you can feel external air getting in, or see an unobstructed draught coming from a hole or gap that is, it’s probably a gap or hole that requirements sealing in any way.
 Cracks or gaps with large gaps must be fixed permanently.
-Any gaps greater than 3mm that allow air to enter or exit into your house require seals.
-For example, if the open fireplace isn’t in use it may cause draughts and should be sealed off.
-Landlords and property managers are responsible for making sure that draughts from the fireplace are removed in the maximum extent possible.
+The gaps that exceed 3mm that let air in or out into your home require to be sealed.
+For instance, if an open fireplace isn’t used it may cause draughts and must be sealed off.
+Landlords and property managers are responsible for ensuring that these draughts are stopped as far as possible.

-There is no need to cover up gaps or holes in the construction.
-For example, tiny gaps around windows and doors could be necessary to allow for the movement of the building as the household warms and cools so that they can still be closed and opened rather instead of being stuck.
-We will test the windows and doors as part of an Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps which are part of the construction.
+For instance, small gaps around windows and doors could be necessary to allow for the movement of the building when the home heats and cools, in order to let them be closed and opened instead of instead of being stuck.
+We will examine the windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections